 Ungdomsøen is not just something we play at.
 It will change and create cohesion beyond its physical borders.
 You do not have to be on the island to do Ungdomsø-activities.

-- The fort is a unique piece of Danish history, which began with the excavation of Copenhagen’s harbor in the late 1800
+- The island is a unique piece of Danish history, which began with the excavation of Copenhagen’s harbor in the late 1800

 - The total area is 50,000 m2.
 16,500 m2 is underground with 2.5 km hallways and tunnels distributed on three levels

 - The nature on The Youth Island is unique and extremely concentrated.
 All the way around the island, you are surrounded by the Oresund Strait

 - Grass, wildflowers and herbs grow side by side to old gun positions, platforms and hangars

 - The dining hall is for 200 people, indoor accommodation for 120 people and workshop and teaching rooms for 250 people

 - There are tent pitches for 350 people as well as a large number of rooms, corners and hiding places for young people